kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/character-creation/index.md

 ### Weapons and Armour

 Equip yourself with what weapons and armour pieces can fit in the remaining slots.
+I.e., any that you have slots for!

 ### Spellbooks